JimWeisenborne/Bank0/README.md

 You also need to set the environment variables as explained [previously](#running-the-sample).

 Execute in command line `sh exec.sh` to run the Docker in Linux, or `.\exec.ps1` to run the Docker in Windows.

+##  Key Application Features
+1) Ability to sign up using Auth0 DB.
+2) Users who previously signed up can authentication with username/password
+3) Customized sign-in screen to represent Bank0 branding.
+4) Users may choose to login with google or linkedin.
+5) Only users with email address that has a bank0.com domain will be allowed to login/sign up.
+7) Currently support 2 roles for users.
+Manager role and Employee role.
+8) Implemented RBAC for better access control (using Bank0 created API) Managers access includes ability to create, delete, read, and update both users and rules in the application Employee access includes ability read both users and rules in application.
+9) Enabled Multifactor Authorization using Push via Auth0 Gardian app.

 ## What is Auth0?